earthday47/Multisite-Search/README.txt

 And if only you want to visible in one site then paste there. so that only that site's admin configured.

-For installing multisite_search module first you have to enable search module.
+For installing multisite_search module first you have to enable search module in all other sites because in Drupal-6 search module is not enabled by default. so that it can also search from other sites.
 Then enable multisite_search module.

+If you want to search from other sub-sites for that you have to enable search module to search from that site.

 For configuration
 GO TO Administer->Multisite Configuration